R-Sing-h/test-code/vagrant readme test.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/87/Vagrant.png/150px-Vagrant.png"></p>

 # Vagrant.readme
 This file will be a brief overview of the operations of Vagrant.
 This readme will be specific for our uses within this project, thus will focus on containing information relevant to our use case.
-This guid will use Ubuntu 22.04.1 LTS as a base, so syntax will follow those used with that OS.
+This guide will use Ubuntu 22.04.1 LTS as a base, so syntax will follow those used with that OS.

 **[Vagrant Website](https://www.vagrantup.com/)**